 - Fatty Fish

-Furthermore, fatty fish contains vitamin D, which can help improve mood and alleviate PMS-related depression and anxiety (23).
+Furthermore, fatty fish contains vitamin D, which can help improve mood and alleviate PMS-related distress and worry (23).

 - Fresh Fruits